Mayank1728/Save-Articles-extension/README.md

 # Save-Articles-extension
-Extension to save articles links
+Extension to save articles links <br>
 NOTE: currently this extension ONLY supports chrome!